jganong/QWERkey/README.md

 and you can get type the symbols shown in green in the keyboard map with your right hand, without reaching far from the home row.
 This gives all the symbols on a U.S. keyboard within easy reach of the homerow.

-In previous versions of baklava, I had separate layers for Movement Keys, Number Keys, and Function Keys, but I found that in practice I rarely used the extra layers, so I eliminated them.

 I did not make a binding for Escape, because you can do ```Ctrl-[``` to get Escape, or Ctrl-C in vim.